Where: Tallulah Falls, Georgia

 The Tallulah Falls Dam

-In 1908 the Georgia Railway and Power Company—predecessor of Georgia Power— began the process of acquiring land around Tallulah Falls, and by 1910 they began construction on a dam to harness the power of “White Coal”—hydroelectricity.
+In 1908 the Georgia Railway and Power Company—predecessor of Georgia Power— began the process of acquiring land around Tallulah Falls (including a sizable portion from Colonel Moss), and by 1910 they began construction on a dam to harness the power of “White Coal”—hydroelectricity.
 In 1913 the first units of the power plant went into operation.
 The dam was 129 feet in height and 426 feet wide, the third largest in the U.S. at the time.
 The electricity it produced was sent to power the city of Atlanta.
 The North Georgia area would not be electrified for several more years.

 The dam can still be seen today, underneath Highway 441 as it crosses Tallulah Gorge.